Rizwan Aftab Ahmed: Career

 In September 2025, Rizwan arranged a training camp in the U.S., sponsoring training, nutrition, and medical support to prepare Nooh Dastgir Butt for the VIRUS Weightlifting Finals and UMWF World Championships, scheduled to be held in Daytona Beach, Florida.
 Rizwan supported Shahrez Khan's triathlon career, contributing to his development and performance in international competitions.
 They have jointly organised cross-country training camps at Aitchison College, where they mentor young Pakistani athletes in endurance sports.
 In October 2025, Shahrez Khan qualified for the Ironman 70.3 World Championship, which is scheduled to take place in Marbella, Spain, in November 2025.
 Rizwan Aftab provided financial, medical, and nutritional support to mixed martial artist Rizwan Ali during his participation in the Absolute Championship Akhmat (ACA), where Rizwan Ali defeated his Indian opponent.

+During the partnership with ACTIVIT, Nooh Dastgir Butt competed in and achieved success at several international competitions, including the Pahlavon Mahmud Strongmen Games (OIC Open), the 2024 Commonwealth Classic Powerlifting Championship where he won seven gold medals and one bronze medal, the 2024 Asian Classic Powerlifting Championship where he set a 400kg Asian squat record, the 2024 Quaid-e-Azam Trophy National Classic Championship, and the 2025 World Strongman Championship in Uzbekistan, where he won two gold medals.

+In November 2025, Rizwan Aftab, through ACTIVIT's athlete development program, partnered with tennis player Aisam-ul-Haq Qureshi, providing medical, nutritional, and financial support during Qureshi's participation in the ITF Masters 45+ World Championship in Turkey, where Qureshi won gold medals in the men's doubles and mixed doubles events.
+The collaboration continued at the ATP Challenger Cup 2025 in Pakistan.

+Rizwan through ACTIVIT, supported Paralympic Athlete Haider Ali’s preparation during the period surrounding the 2024 Paris Paralympics and the 2026 World Para Athletics Grand Prix.
+The support included medical care, nutritional planning, and financial assistance intended to support training, recovery, and international competition.

+In recognition of his maternal grandfather, Olympian Iftikhar Ahmed Shah, who represented Pakistan in swimming at the 1948 London Olympics, Rizwan supported the development of national-level swimmer Hamza Asif, providing medical supervision, nutritional guidance, performance diagnostics, and specialized training equipment through ACTIVIT.
+Rizwan also contributed to Hamza’s participation in the 2026 Asian Beach Games.
+Hamza's strength and conditioning training was provided in collaboration with Omar Ahmed (businessman), President of the Pakistan MMA Federation and CEO of Brave Gym Lahore.

+On April 30, 2026, Rizwan signed a memorandum of understanding (MoU) between the ACTIVIT Welfare Foundation and the Lahore Arts Council (Alhamra) to establish cooperation on youth-focused programs in sports, the arts, wellness, and culture.